Boston Women's Workforce Council

 About the council

-The Boston Women's Workforce Council works with employers in Greater Boston to:
+The Boston Women's Workforce Council works with Boston area employers to:

-- measure and report on the racial and gender wage gap for Greater Boston
+- measure and report on the gender and racial wage gap in Greater Boston

 - remove the visible and invisible barriers to women’s advancement, and

-- ensure that 100 percent of the talent pool is used to make Boston the best area in the country for working women.
+- ensure that 100 percent of the talent pool is used to make Boston the best place in the US for working women.

 100% Talent Compact